triton-inference-server/dali_backend/docs/examples/perf_analyzer/README.md

 ### tritonserver

-To run the tritonserver, first you need to serialize DALI pipeline and put it inside model repo.
+To run the tritonserver, first you need to serialize a DALI pipeline and put it inside the model repository.

-`setup_perf_analyzer_example.sh` is a convenience script, that automatizes setting up.
+`setup_perf_analyzer_example.sh` is a convenience script that automatizes setting up.
-Provided you have DALI wheel installed in your system, you can just call `sh ./setup_perf_analyzer_example.sh`
+Provided you have DALI installed in your system, you can just call `sh setup_perf_analyzer_example.sh`

-When you have your model repo set up, you can run `tritonserver`.
-Be sure to fill `<path to model repo>` properly:
+When you have your model repository set up, you can run `tritonserver`.
+Be sure to replace `<path to model repo>` with the actual path in your system:

-    docker run -it --rm --shm-size=1g --ulimit memlock=-1 --gpus all --ulimit stack=67108864 -p8000:8000 -p8001:8001 -p8002:8002 --privileged -v <path to model repo>:/models nvcr.io/nvidia/tritonserver:XX.YY-py3 tritonserver --model-repository=/models
+    docker run -it --rm --shm-size=1g --ulimit memlock=-1 --gpus all --ulimit stack=67108864 -p8000:8000 -p8001:8001 -p8002:8002 -v <path to model repo>:/models nvcr.io/nvidia/tritonserver:21.02-py3 tritonserver --model-repository=/models

 ### perf_analyzer